|Volvo B9TL (CDGE)|

 In 2006, the first 200 units of the Volvo B9TL were brought in by SBS Transit.
 These units were Euro III-compliant and bodied locally by ComfortDelgro Engineering (the engineering arm of SBS Transit’s parent company, ComfortDelgro).
 The bodywork was based off the Volvo B10TL (PSV/CDGE) demonstrator which was designed in cooperation with PSV International.

 These 200 units would eventually pave the way for the introduction of Euro V-compliant Volvo B9TL buses, bodied with the Wright Eclipse Gemini II bodywork instead.
-Over 1,400 units of the Wright-boded B9TL were procured, but this article will focus on the 200 CDGE-bodied units.

 Design & Technical aspects: